cockpit-project/cockpit/HACKING.md

 <http://localhost:8765/qunit/base1/test-dbus.html>.
 Adjust the path for different
 tests and inspect the results there.

-You can also run individual tests by specifying the `TESTS` environment
+QUnit tests are run as part of a pytest test called `test_browser`.
+You can run individual tests via `pytest -k`, like so:
-variable:

-    make check TESTS=qunit/base1/test-chan.html
+    pytest -k test-fsinfo.html

 There are also static code and syntax checks which you should run often: